Jahnvi-Rc/Image-Classification-using-Pixel-Hop-Technique/README.md

 # Successive Subspace Learning
 ### Introduction
 This is an implementation by Yifan Wang for the paper [PixelHop++: A Small Successive-Subspace-Learning-Based (SSL-based) Model for Image Classification](https://arxiv.org/abs/2002.03141).
 Note that this is not the official implementation.
-The functions are provided as the source code for EE569 Spring20 HW6.
 ### Installation
 You need to install numpy and sklearn packages to use the code.
 ### Contents